Preethi0602/session-continuity-dashboard/README.md

 # Session Continuity Dashboard

-> An AI-powered care coordinator dashboard built for **Better U** — giving coordinators a complete picture of each patient before every session starts.
+> An AI-powered care coordinator dashboard built for **Healthcare companies** — giving coordinators a complete picture of each patient before every session starts.

 **The coordinator walks in already knowing the patient.
 The patient feels that in the first 30 seconds.**